nuno-agostinho/psichomics/README.md

 > **Original article:**
 >
-> Nuno Saraiva-Agostinho and Nuno L. Barbosa-Morais.
-2018.
+> Nuno Saraiva-Agostinho and Nuno L. Barbosa-Morais (2018).
-[*psichomics: graphical application for alternative splicing quantification and analysis*][article]. bioRxiv.
+[psichomics: graphical application for alternative splicing quantification and analysis][article].
+*Nucleic Acids Research*.

 Interactive R package with an intuitive Shiny-based graphical interface for alternative splicing quantification and integrative analyses of